 Eddie Hearn has urged Jake Paul to fight Conor McGregor NEXT, but the promoter is concerned that a feud with Dana White will put the’massive fight’ on hold.

-Eddie Hearn has urged Jake Paul to fight Conor McGregor NEXT, but the promoter is concerned that the Dana White feud will put the’massive fight’ on hold.

 EDDIE HEARN has urged Jake Paul to face Conor McGregot next, but is concerned that his feud with Dana White will prevent the’massive fight’ from taking place.

-Tyron Woodley and Ben Askren, two of White’s former stars, have already been eliminated by Paul.
+Tyron Woodley and Ben Askren, both former White stars, have already been defeated by Paul.

-He’s also been feuding with the UFC president on social media recently, accusing him of underpaying his fighters.
+He’s also had an online feud with the UFC president, accusing him of underpaying his fighters.

-All the while, the YouTuber has been a vocal critic of McGregor, who recently lost his boxing debut to Floyd Mayweather.
+Despite the fact that the YouTuber has long chastised McGregor, who recently lost his boxing debut to Floyd Mayweather.

-And Hearn admitted that the Irishman is Paul’s toughest opponent, but that his rivalry with White could get in the way of a deal.
+And Hearn admitted that the Irishman is Paul’s toughest opponent, but that his rivalry with White could prevent them from reaching an agreement.

 It’s something I keep repeating.